 My role: The methods and organization of the study, as well as interpretation of the results, have been developed collaboratively between myself and Dr. Bates.
 To date, I have conducted most of the statistical analysis on the data using the statistics software environment R.

-Learn more by coming to our upcoming presentation at the NCTM Research Conference in Washington, DC on April 24, 2018, or read my related blog post here.
+Learn more by coming to my upcoming presentation at the NCTM Research Conference in Washington, DC on April 24, 2018, or read my related blog post here.
 Our first manuscript is under development.
 I will update this page when there is new information to share.